sjb1061/Actinula_Paper/RNA_FISH_probe_design/RNA_probes_workflow.md

   Next we will select the highest expressed actinual transcripts to investigate as our probe seequences.

   1. For each of your OGs of interest, open the actinula_sorted_TPM_file.csv
   2. Next, filter the table by the first unique transcript header and record the Sample stage/group with the highest TPMs (Transcript per million).
 For actinula, stages 3 and 4 are when we believe larvae are competent to settle so this is the stage we would expect high expression of sensory genes.
-We want to make probes out of the highest expressed transcripts during stages 3 andd 4.
-Do this filter step for the top 2-4 transcripts and recrod the unique transcript header, and the TPM range of stages 3 and 4.
+We want to make probes out of the highest expressed transcripts during stages 3 and 4.
+Do this filter step for the top 2-4 highhest expressed transcripts and recrod the unique transcript header, and the TPM range of stages 3 and 4.

 ### 6. Blastp highly expressed sequences
+  Next, we will look at the alignments of the sequences in each OG, which can be found in the OrthoFinder MultipleSequenceAlignments output dir.

 ### 7. Pull out FASTA sequences for all transcripts of interest and get exact sequence locaiton of transcript